ZuhRa-HashiMi/Final_back-end/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please give this repo a star ⭐️
+If you like this project by staring it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>